Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 1. Document Everything Accurately Take photos immediately after any incident.
 Keep all repair estimates and receipts that match exactly what you claim.
 Never estimate — use only verifiable figures.

 2. Disclose All Household Drivers Every licensed driver in your household who uses the vehicle should be listed on your policy.
-Omitting a driver — even occasionally — is a form of soft fraud the insurer will detect during a claim.
+Omitting a driver — even occasionally — is a form of material misrepresentation that insurers will detect during a claim.
+Undisclosed drivers are the single costliest misrepresentation category, accounting for over $10.3 billion annually.

 3. Use Your Real Garaging Address Listing a different address to get lower rates — even a family member's home — is fraud.
-Your zip code directly affects your rate, and insurers verify garaging location using telematics and LPR data.
+Your zip code directly affects your rate, and insurers now verify garaging location using telematics, license plate reader (LPR) data scanning over 500 million plates per month, and address verification tools.
+Review the full consequences of car insurance address fraud before making this mistake.

 4. Report Claims Factually Only claim damages from the specific incident you're reporting.
 Never roll in pre-existing damage or add items to a theft claim that weren't taken.

-5. Vet Your Repair Shop Some unscrupulous shops inflate repair bills to insurers without your knowledge.
-This can still implicate you.
+5. Vet Your Repair Shop Some unscrupulous shops inflate repair bills to insurers without your knowledge — which can still implicate you.
 Use reputable, insurer-approved shops and review all estimates before submission.

 Frequently Asked Questions